anm/anm.github.com/blog/_posts/2011-05-26-Visualisation-Resources-and-Techniques.md

 I would like to learn more about the perception of data graphics.
 For example, if you present some circles sized to represent some data, do people perceive the value as the diameter of the circle, the area, or something else?
-Is it even linear?
 Should your graphics be adjusted to allow for human perceptual anomalies?
+(I write about these questions in a further post on <a href="/blog/2011/08/03/Visualisation-with-Area-and-Circles.html">area and circles</a>.)

 There is of course the artistic aspect to the design as well.
 If art is theft, books of good visualisations like I have seen should help in this regard.
 I